 Perirectal abscess has very high morbidity.
 Recurrence and chronic pain may occur in more than 30% of patients.
-Development of a chronic fistula is very common if the disorder is treated only by incision and drainage.
+The development of a chronic fistula is very common if the disorder is treated only by incision and drainage.
 Other complications include urethral irritation, urinary retention, and constipation.

 Even with fistulotomy or the use of a Seton, recurrence rates of 1-3% have been reported.

 Risk factors for fistula development include young age and absence of diabetes.
 After surgery.
 The quality of life in patients with recurrent anorectal abscess is poor.

 After treatment, the patient needs pain control, laxatives to avoid constipation and instructions on sitz baths.